sailfish009/bsdf/python/README.md

 # BSDF Python implementation

 This is the reference implementation of BSDF, with support for streamed reading and writing, and lazy loading of binary blobs.
+See also the [minimal version](python_lite) of BSDF in Python.

 This directory also contains tooling to help test other BSDF implementations, most notably bsdf_test_service.py.